cvxgrp/osmm/README.md

 ## Optional arguments and attributes
 Another attribute of `OSMM.f_torch` is `W_validate`, which is a scalar, a numpy array, or a numpy matrix in the same shape as `W`.
 If `W` contains a sampling matrix, then `W_validate` can be used to provide another sampling matrix that gives *f(x, W_validate)*, which is then compared with *f(x, W)* to validate the sampling accuracy.
 Default is `None`.

-Other optinal arguments for the `solve` method are as follows.
+Optinal arguments for the `solve` method are as follows.
 * `hessian_rank` is the (maximum) rank of the low-rank quasi-Newton matrix used in the method, and with `hessian_rank=0` the method becomes a proximal bundle algorithm.
 Default is `20`.
 *  `gradient_memory` is the memory in the piecewise affine bundle used in the method, and with `gradient_memory=0` the method becomes a proximal quasi-Newton algorithm.
 Default is `20`.
 * `max_iter` is the maximum number of iterations.
 Default is `200`.